-- You will need to provide us with your name, contact address or email address, so that we can acknowledge receipt of your complaint and keep you informed of progress. - The Monitoring Officer will acknowledge receipt of your complaint within 5 working days of receiving it, and will keep you informed of the progress of your complaint. - The authority will not investigate anonymous complaints, unless there is a clear public interest in doing so.
-The authority will not investigate a complaint where the conduct complained of took place over 6 months prior to the complaint being submitted to the authority.
-The authority will not investigate a complaint where the councillor was not acting in their capacity as a councillor when the alleged conduct took place.
-The authority will not investigate complaints against Councillors where the conduct complained of falls outside the scope of the Elected Member Code of Conduct. - It is a requirement of the Act that any complaint or allegation that an elected member has failed to comply with the Council's Code of Conduct must be in writing. - There is a presumption that a complainant will not be allowed to claim confidentiality unless exceptional circumstances exist.
+• You will need to provide us with your name, contact address or email address, so that we can acknowledge receipt of your complaint and keep you informed of progress.

+- The Monitoring Officer will acknowledge receipt of your complaint within 5 working days of receiving it, and will keep you informed of the progress of your complaint. - The authority will not investigate anonymous complaints, unless there is a clear public interest in doing so. - It is a requirement of the Act that any complaint or allegation that an elected member has failed to comply with the Council's Code of Conduct must be in writing. - There is a presumption that a complainant will not be allowed to claim confidentiality unless exceptional circumstances exist.
 If you want to request that your name and address be kept confidential, please indicate this in the space provided on the complaint form.
-We will not disclose your name and address to the elected member against whom you made your complaint, without prior consent if there are found to be exceptional circumstances to justify confidentiality.
+If appropriate we will not disclose your name and address to the elected member against whom you made your complaint, without prior consent if there are found to be exceptional circumstances to justify confidentiality.

-4. Will your complaint be investigated?
+4 Will your complaint be investigated?